Sahiwal Punjab, Pakistan Travel Guide

 Informal cycling occurs on local roads, but Sahiwal lacks dedicated, safe cycling infrastructure for tourists.
 Cycling on main roads can be hazardous due to traffic conditions.

 Be cautious when walking near water bodies or on active farm roads.
-Always be aware of your surroundings.
+Constantly be mindful of your surroundings.

 Engage with Sahiwal's local culture through direct interaction and observation.